JesseComer/jessecomer.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in the Computer and Information Science department at the University of Pennsylvania.
+I am a Ph.D. student in the Computer and Information Science department at the University of Pennsylvania.

 <p> <strong> Research Interests </strong> <br>
 (Finite) Model Theory, Computational Complexity, Algorithms, Learning Theory </p>